The Driehaus College of Business Undergraduate Programs Office provides academic advising to undergraduate business students through:

 - Open advising cycles

-Advisors are available to discuss long- and short-term curriculum planning, program requirements, course selection, major/minor selection, and questions related to academic policy and procedure.
-See below for answers to some frequently asked questions.
+Advisors are available to discuss long- and short-term curriculum planning, program requirements, course selection, major/minor selection and questions related to academic policy and procedure.

 Who is my advisor and when should I meet with him or her?

 Academic advisors are assigned based upon the student's last name.
 Please refer to your Student Center or Degree Progress Report to see the academic advisor assigned to you.

 Students can meet with a Driehaus academic advisor by appointment, Monday through Friday, during regular business hours most weeks of the year.
 Schedule your 30-minute appointment by calling (312) 362-5358.
 Though it is best to meet in-person with an advisor, phone appointments are possible when students are unable to come to campus.
 During phone appointments, students must have access to a computer.